GSA/search.digitalgov.gov/drafts/2013-05-10-type-ahead.md

 ## Type-ahead on Other Web Pages

-You can also add the type-ahead search suggestions to your homepage, or wherever you have a search box on your website, by adding the USASearch JavaScript code to the head to your HTML web page.
-For more details, read our post on [How to Add Our Code to Your Website](/manual/get-code.html).
+You can also add the type-ahead search suggestions to your homepage, or wherever you have a search box on your website, by adding our [JavaScript snippet](/sites/manual/code.html) before the closing `<body>` tag on your HTML web pages.